Dasyuridae

 The Dasyuridae are a family of marsupials native to Australia and New Guinea, including 71 extant species divided into 17 genera.
 Many are small and mouse-like or shrew-like, giving some of them the name marsupial mice or marsupial shrews, but the group also includes the cat-sized quolls, as well as the Tasmanian devil.
-They are found in a wide range of habitats, including grassland, underground, forests, and mountains, and some species are arboreal or semiaquatic.
+They are found in a wide range of habitats, including grassland, underground, forests, and mountains.
+Some species are arboreal or semiaquatic.
 The Dasyuridae are often called the 'marsupial carnivores', as most members of the family are insectivores.

 Characteristics

 Most dasyurids are roughly the size of mice, but a few species are much larger.
 The smallest species is the Pilbara ningaui, which is from 4.6 to 5.7 cm in length, and weighs just 2 to 9 g, while the largest, the Tasmanian devil, is 57 to 65 cm long, and weighs from 6 to 8 kg.
 The smaller dasyurids typically resemble shrews or mice in appearance, with long tails and narrow, pointed noses.
 The larger species bear a resemblance to such placental carnivores as mongooses or mustelids.